douglaz/oxivault/CONTRIBUTING.md

-# Contributing to IronVault
+# Contributing to OxiVault

-Thank you for your interest in contributing to IronVault!
+Thank you for your interest in contributing to OxiVault!
 This guide will help you get started.

 ## Code of Conduct